Week 5: A Second Wind

 It appears to have worked, though the purple is darker to my eye.
 I would count this as a success, at least until I can test it more extensively!
 I think this is as far as I can make it without help.

-PS: for those concerned over shared memory, here is a screenshot from before I clicked the Upload Secret Image button:
+PS: for those concerned over shared memory, here is a screenshot from before I clicked the Upload Secret Image button for both versions of my tests:

 Sources: